-You will see just how beautiful our Carolina wilderness areas that lay nestled behind a string of barrier sea islands, where 90% of low-country residents never ever see.
-Here you will find a ecosystem that is rich in diversity and nutrients- food for the soul as well as fish and fowl.
+You will see just how beautiful our Carolina wilderness areas that lay nestled behind a string of barrier sea islands.
+It is here you will find a ecosystem that is rich in diversity and nutrients- food for the soul as well as fish and fowl.

 Pirates partied on these same sea islands, and battles were won, or lost throughout history.
 Throughout time, our native American Indians use to travel to the coast from far inland, just to get their salt, and of course- feast upon fish and fowl, and oysters and clams!

 Wing shooters you should once in your lifetime experience the excitement of a traditional Rail Bird Flood Tide HUNT.
 The Carolina low country has some beautiful back country to hunt the four species of rail birds here in North Carolina.
 During the months of September- November rail bird hunting is available along the Coastal Carolina inshore, and there are thousands of acres of wilderness salt-marsh behind our barrier sea islands in a land not too far from the port city of Wilmington, N.C.
 It is a world that is amazing to see, to feel, and to experience.
 It will capture your imagination, and you can see why 90% of my rail bird clients return year after year to hunt with me.

 Joe guide Outfitters is based out of Wilmington, North Carolina- where the Cape Fear River meets the Atlantic Ocean- at one of the sweetest vacation communities you will find along the Carolina Coast!